About the Program

 - Determine available venues for students to present their work and require participation.

 - Notify the SRHS Program staff of the local symposium date as soon as it is determined.

 - Maintain regular contact with student mentors.

-- Become an adjunct instructor in the University in the High School program at the University at Albany.
+- Become an adjunct instructor with UAlbany in the High School at the University at Albany.
 Offer the opportunity for college credit to Juniors and Seniors in the SRHS course.

 - Form a local SRC/IRB for the purpose of reviewing projects before any work begins.

 - Have the local SRC/IRB review all student projects before work begins.

 - Always remember that, while it is the teacher's obligation to help students search for mentors, it is ultimately the student's responsibility to identify and secure a mentor.